 Tubs come in a variety of colors and shades, particularly with clawfoot and other standalone tubs.
 When you refinish your tub, it can be refinished in any color you’d like.

-Refinish your tub with Bay State Refinishing and Remodeling
+Refinish your tub with Bay State Refinishing

 At Bay State Refinishing, we’ve been helping Massachusetts homeowners refinish their bathrooms for years.
 Our process is centered around your satisfaction, from the finished product to the price you pay, we want you to be completely satisfied from soup to nuts.